 POV at a Glance

-POV films have won every major film and broadcasting award including 32 Emmys, 15 George Foster Peabody Awards, 11 Alfred I. duPont-Columbia Broadcast Journalism Awards, three Academy Awards and the Prix Italia.
-See a full list of awards. »
+POV films have won every major film and broadcasting award including 38 Emmys, 22 George Foster Peabody Awards, 13 Alfred I. duPont-Columbia Broadcast Journalism Awards, three Academy Awards, the three George Polk Documentary Film Awards and the Prix Italia.

 “So much of what we see is watered-down and easily digestible, designed to appeal to the largest common denominator and not cause offense.
 Against this pallid landscape of cream-puffery, POV stands out as something quite bright and unusual.” — USA Today